NSA: Webex Best-in-Class in Secure Collaboration Guidelines.Maria Cruz Alcocer

 Remote Worker Safety

-Securing the remote user and their data will continue to be a primary policy in the new hybrid work model.
+Insure the remote user and their data will continue to be a primary policy in the new hybrid work model.
 Whether users work from home, in shared coworking offices, or in remote offices, the same security coverage inherent to on-premises work must be extended to these workers in the hybrid model.
 To further enhance remote worker security, Webex has created a set of cost-effective solutions for businesses and SMBs alike.
 With Cisco Webex Secure Remote Work Solutions, services such as meetings, messaging, and calls are secure.
 But that security coverage extends to endpoints, multi-factor authentication, DNS protection, and defense against malware for incoming email.